EchNet/snatch-and-grab/README.md

 0: (Prototype)
   Get the whole thing working end to end in some form.
-  - Build an ElasticSearch index.
+  - Add an ExpressJS server

 1: (Crawler)
   Create a list of all of the articles in Wikipedia.